StephanHoyer/modelz/README.md

 - It validates the input data
 - It sets defaults if given
-- It constructs sub-models (breed) and sub-collections (friends) (Collections currently are plain JS arrays)
+- It constructs sub-models (breed)
 - It removes data that is not specified in schema

 ## detail usage